NikhitaShankar97/digital-opportunity-signal-engine/README.md

 This proof of concept demonstrates how digital intelligence can support company screening for a fictional growth-equity research team.
 It converts publicly visible Similarweb estimates into validated, peer-relative signals and serves the results through an interactive analyst application.

-The current peer set contains Rhode, Rare Beauty and Glossier for July 2026.
-The output prioritizes further research.
-It is not an investment recommendation.
+The proof of concept compares three consumer beauty brands with significant digital commerce activity: Rhode, Rare Beauty and Glossier.
+Their website traffic, engagement and acquisition signals are evaluated for July 2026 to demonstrate how external digital data can help prioritize companies for deeper commercial research.
+The resulting scores are research signals, not investment recommendations.

 ## Live Application